moby/moby/docs/articles/configuring.md

 ### Running the docker daemon directly

-The `docker` daemon can be run directly using the `-d` option.
+The `docker` daemon can be run directly using the `docker daemon` command.
 By default it listens on the Unix socket `unix:///var/run/docker.sock`

     $ docker daemon